Understanding Appraisals

-Getting a home can be the largest financial decision most could ever encounter.
-It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to make it all happen.
+A home purchase can be the most important investment most may ever encounter.
+Whether it's a primary residence, a seasonal vacation home or one of many rentals, the purchase of real property is a complex financial transaction that requires multiple people working in concert to see it through.

-You're likely to be familiar with the parties having a role in the transaction.
-The real estate agent is the most recognizable face in the exchange.
-Then, the lender provides the money required to finance the exchange.
-And the title company makes sure that all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller.
+Practically all the people involved are quite familiar.
+The real estate agent is the most known person in the transaction.
+Next, the lender provides the money required to finance the exchange.
+And ensuring all areas of the transaction are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Our first duty at Tierney Appraisals is to inspect the property to ascertain its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the shape a reasonable person would expect them to be.
-To ensure the stated square footage has not been misrepresented and convey the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must actually view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property is accurate and illustrate the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.

 Cost Approach

-Here, we use information on local building costs, labor rates and other factors to derive how much it would cost to construct a property similar to the one being appraised.
-This value commonly sets the upper limit on what a property would sell for.
+This is where we gather information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
 It's also the least used method.

 Sales Comparison

-Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of particular features to the homeowners of that area.
-Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the subject being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers can tell you a lot about the communities in which they work.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

-• Say, for example, the comparable has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable.
+• Say, for example, the comparable has a fireplace and the subject doesn't, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Beverly and Essex, Tierney Appraisals can't be beat.
-The sales comparison approach to value is usually given the most weight when an appraisal is for a real estate exchange.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Tierney Appraisals, we are experts in knowing the worth of real estate features in Beverly and Essex County neighborhoods.
+This approach to value is commonly awarded the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
-In this scenario, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to give an indicator of the current value.
+In this case, the amount of income the property yields is factored in with other rents in the area for comparable properties to determine the current value.